pwrtelegram/pwrtelegram/README.md

 The usage of these methods is exactly the same as in the official Telegram BOT API, except that if the request contains a file URL instead of the document (or photo, etc) the file will be downloaded and sent with the given parameters.

+The same will happen if you send a file ID that links to a file which type is different from the one specified in the URL or if you also provide a file name along with the file ID.

 You can provide a detect parameter: if the value of this parameter is set to true, the PWRTelegram API will automagically obtain the metadata of the provided file/URL and send it along with the file itself (only if it isn't already present in the request).

 This is the metadata that will be obtained and sent if the detect parameter is set to true: